zaytiri/program-scheduler/README.md

 ```
 folder to start running when the computer boots up.

+This will open a command prompt window automatically when the computer boots up.
+This window should only be closed if all desired jobs are already finished.

 ### Linux Users
 Open an issue if you need to know how to enable this feature in Linux.